axemonkey/blog.clivemurray.com/src/pages/guitars.md

 ![Ibanez RG750PN](/public/images/2014/Mar/ibanez_rg750pn-1.jpg)

 Now, [this](http://ibanez.wikia.com/wiki/RG750) was a fantastic machine, and one of my longest serving guitars.
 I discovered it on the wall of [Macari’s](http://www.macaris.co.uk/) in Charing Cross Road.
 It was out of place as that shop is generally filled with more traditional guitars like Strats and Teles and also acoustics, banjos and ukeleles and the like.
 I was out with my guitar brother, who was doing well financially at a time when I wasn’t.
 He actually lent me the money to buy this guitar on the day and... well, I never did get round to paying him back.
-It was my main guitar for many years, having switched the humbuckers for a [DiMarzio](http://www.dimarzio.com/)[Humbucker From Hell](http://www.dimarzio.com/pickups/humbuckers/humbucker-hell) in the neck and a [FRED](http://www.dimarzio.com/pickups/humbuckers/fred) in the bridge, and it served me so well for ages.
+It was my main guitar for many years, having switched the humbuckers for a [DiMarzio](http://www.dimarzio.com/) [Humbucker From Hell](http://www.dimarzio.com/pickups/humbuckers/humbucker-hell) in the neck and a [FRED](http://www.dimarzio.com/pickups/humbuckers/fred) in the bridge, and it served me so well for ages.
 The only reason I let this go was... well, I needed money to buy an engagement ring.
 Personally I think that was a valid reason, but by god was it hard to let go of this one.
 Also, I still owe my brother a guitar.

 ### Ibanez PGM30

 ![Ibanez PGM30](/public/images/2014/Mar/ibanez_pgm30-1.jpg)

-I have mixed feeling about [this guitar](http://ibanez.wikia.com/wiki/PGM30).
+I have mixed feelings about [this guitar](http://ibanez.wikia.com/wiki/PGM30).
 On the one hand it served me well during the heaviest gigging period of my life (I had no other job and was gigging with band Iguanahead 2-4 times a week), but on the other hand I should never have bought it.
 Or rather, PXed it.

 It was during the Dark Times (more on that another day) in the mid 90s.
 I wasn’t playing that much (this was before Iguanahead), and I’d become bored of both my sound and my (far superior) guitar (next on the list, the 540PII-HH) when I happened across this on the wall of a music shop in Eastbourne.
 I’d been out of the loop for a while, and wasn’t properly aware of the PGM30 "budget Paul Gilbert" range, and on some level thought I was getting a top-of-the-range PGM when in fact I was seriously trading down.

 Not long after that dark day, I realised what I’d done, and the search began for another 540PII (they only made them from 1988 to 1990), a search which ended in February 2014 (see above).

-At time of selling it had a [DiMarzio](http://www.dimarzio.com/)[Megadrive](https://www.google.co.uk/search?q=dimarzio+megadrive&amp;safe=off&amp;client=firefox-a&amp;hs=gWz&amp;rls=org.mozilla:en-GB:official&amp;channel=sb&amp;tbm=isch&amp;tbo=u&amp;source=univ&amp;sa=X&amp;ei=TZIuU6e2HIiphAftvoDQBQ&amp;ved=0CCwQsAQ&amp;biw=1920&amp;bih=1038) in the bridge and, I think, a [PAF Pro](http://www.dimarzio.com/pickups/humbuckers/paf-pro) in the neck position.
+At time of selling it had a [DiMarzio](http://www.dimarzio.com/) [Megadrive](https://www.google.co.uk/search?q=dimarzio+megadrive&amp;safe=off&amp;client=firefox-a&amp;hs=gWz&amp;rls=org.mozilla:en-GB:official&amp;channel=sb&amp;tbm=isch&amp;tbo=u&amp;source=univ&amp;sa=X&amp;ei=TZIuU6e2HIiphAftvoDQBQ&amp;ved=0CCwQsAQ&amp;biw=1920&amp;bih=1038) in the bridge and, I think, a [PAF Pro](http://www.dimarzio.com/pickups/humbuckers/paf-pro) in the neck position.

 ### Ibanez 540PII-HH